-Our mission is to serve Virginia and the nation as a comprehensive center of excellence in cancer research, prevention and control, patient care, and education.
-Our guiding principles are to make important discoveries about cancer, and to translate these discoveries rapidly into better prevention, detection, treatment, and control of cancer to enhance the quality of life of all individuals affected by cancer.
+Our mission is to serve as a comprehensive center of excellence in cancer research, prevention and control, patient care and education.
+Our guiding principles are to make important discoveries about cancer and to translate these discoveries rapidly into better prevention, detection, treatment and control of cancer to enhance the quality of life of all individuals affected by cancer.

 1838 – Hampden-Sydney College created the Medical Department.